syncfusion-content/js-api-docs/api/js/ejTreeGrid.md

 ### scrollToBottom()
 {:#methods:scrolltobottom}

-Move vertical scroll bar to bottom(end).
+Sets the scroll top offset of TreeGrid to maximum value.

-Usage: we can able to move vertical scroll bar to end position dynamically.
+Usage:we can able to scroll the TreeGrid's content to the maximum offset vertically.

 #### Example